 This is a very good question, I know exactly what goes into a wedding, and how much stress it can be for you (having been married twice myself), that is why I make the DJ the part you won't have to worry about.
-First you need to check your date, using the date-checker on my availability page or elsewhere on my website (or call or email me).
+First you need to check your date, using the date-checker on my availability page or elsewhere on my website (or call, text or email me).
 From there you enter some basic contact information, and I will get back to you.
 If you think you would like to use my services, I will send you a contract, which includes everything under the sun all the way down to your final song of the night.
-You fill out contact details and event details and send it back to me with deposit and you re booked.
+You fill out contact details and event details and send it back to me witha $100 deposit and you re booked.
 It really is that easy.
 From there, you have until about a week before your wedding to figure out any music, introductions, dances or anything else and send it to me.

 "Why is your equipment better"?

 I use concert quality equipment, designed for large audiences.
 Most quality local DJ's also use pretty good equipment, although the amount of equipment they use may not allow for great sound quality for an audience the size of most wedding receptions and they would be better suited for a small to medium garage, not a reception hall as I am set up for.
 Most other DJ's also don't use subwoofers at all, or charge extra to bring them, and a dedicated subwoofer is necessary to bring the sound to your audience the way it is meant to be heard.
 I also carry two or more of most everything in the case that something may not be working at 100%.
 Check out my "Compare Equipment" page for further details.